The Signature of a Manifold: Invariance

-To understand the meaning of this concept let us imagine that $M$ is a person and uses $N$ as a mirror to observe herself.
-If $M$ can deform herself smoothly into her image $g(f(M))$ and if $N$ also can do the same in her side, then, we say that the two manifolds are homotopically equivalent.
+To understand the meaning of this concept let us imagine that $M$ and $N$ represent plasticine figures.
+If $M$ can deform itself smoothly into its image $g(f(M))$ and if $N$ also can do the equivalent in its side, then we say that the two manifolds are homotopically equivalent.

-The most important difference between isomorphic manifolds and homotopically equivalent manifolds are considered in the next definitions.

-\textbf{Definition}.
-Let $R$ be a, not empty, subspace of $M$.
-If there exists a continuous map $f:M\rightarrow R$ such that $f|_{R} = id_R$, $R$ is called a retract of $M$ and and $f$ a retraction.

-\textbf{Definition}.
-Let $R$ be a, not empty, subspace of $M$ and $f$ a retraction of $M$ over $R$. $R$ is said to be a deformation retract if $id_M$ and $f$ are homotopically equivalent and $R$ is point by point invariant in the deformation.

-The aim of this section is to show that the signature of a manifold is conserved under homotopy deformations including retractions.
-We shall highlight the fact that our retractions eliminate homotopic redundances but holes are not eliminated.
-So, a circle cannot be joined to its north pole by a deformation retraction.
+\begin{teo} \textbf{Question. } Let us consider the following two manifolds, the first a projective space, the second a torus: $ \mathbb{CP}^3 $ and $S^2\times S^4$.
+These two manifolds seem very similar according to certain descriptors.
+Let us see. \end{teo}

+To begin with, both have real dimension 6.
+Moreover, they both have the same associated polynomial: